Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 Note that we do not need to close the dialog from within the `on_selection!` callback, it is closed automatically.

+On top of buttons, `AlertDialog` furthermore has a spot for a custom widget, which will be displayed underneath the detail message.
+We choose this widget with [`set_extra_widget!`](@ref), which gives us some additional flexibility for when we want a dialog that has more than just text.

-With this, we have a vastly simplified mechanism for showing short, message-style dialogs to the user.
+With `AlertDialog`, we have a vastly simplified mechanism for showing short, message-style dialogs to the user.
 Each of these dialogs will be *modal*  by default, meaning all other windows and actions will be paused until the dialog is dismissed.

 ---